• Skip to primary navigation

 • Bring the filling to a simmer, and let it continue to cook until thickened.

-• Stir in the peas, then remove from heat and set aside.
+• Stir in the peas and beef, then remove from heat and set aside.

 • Keep your pie crust in it's sealed plastic sleeve, and defrost in the microwave for 10 seconds.
 Use DEFROST, and not the regular cook time, to make it more pliable.